Silas Chatard: Life

 Said to be "the most scholarly clergyman in America", in 1883, Chatard was rumored as the new Archbishop of Philadelphia, That appointment never took place for reasons unknown.
 Chatard did have some impact on the American Church, however.
 He aligned himself with the more conservative wing of the Church, led by Michael Corrigan of New York and others.
 The more progressive wing was led by the likes of Cardinal Gibbons and Archbishop Ireland.

 While bishop, he oversaw the movement of the Episcopal see of the diocese of Vincennes to Indianapolis in 1898.
 He established his see at Saint John the Evangelist Church, which served as the proto-cathedral for the diocese in Indianapolis from 1878 to 1906, when Saints Peter and Paul Cathedral was built.
 Following the move, he was named as the first bishop of the newly renamed Diocese of Indianapolis.
+It was he who asked Sister of Providence Mary Theodosia Mug to write a biography of Mother Théodore Guérin.
+Sister Mug's miraculous healing from cancer also became the first miracle accepted by the Holy See for Mother Guérin's canonization.

 In January 1899, he suffered a stroke, from which he never fully recovered.
 By the time of his death on September 7, 1918, at the age of 83, he had enormously changed the face of the Catholic Church in Indiana.
 During his tenure the Catholic population of the diocese increased from 80,000 to 130,000.
 His body was interred in the crypt of the Cathedral of Sts.
 Peter and Paul in Indianapolis.
 On June 8, 1976, Bishop Chatard's remains were transferred from the cathedral to the Calvary Cemetery, Chapel Mausoleum, Indianapolis.

 The diocese of Indianapolis was split in 1944.
 The old see city of Vincennes became part of the new diocese of Evansville with Indianapolis being raised to the status of Archdiocese.

 In the 1960s, establishment of Bishop Chatard High School began.
 The high school is located in Indianapolis, Indiana.